deleterium/SmartC/docs/1-Basis.md

 ### Implicit types casting
 The compiler will convert numbers and variables between fixed and long if used in binary operators.
 Most of times long will be converted to fixed, unless there is an assigment and the left side is long.
 In this case (=, +=, -=, ...) fixed values will be transformed into long.
 Data can be lost in this transformation, so keep an eye on it!

+### Explict types casting
+Same as in C `fixedVariable = (fixed)longVariable`.
+The compiler will make the transformation.
+It is also possible to use some built-in functions if the desired transformation is just to copy the value in memory (memcopy) or use in arguments for functions (bcftol).
+Check chapter 1.5 Built-in functions.

 ### Functions
 As avaliable in C, the developer can make use of functions to make coding easier or reuse code from other projects.
 There is no need to put function prototypes at the beginning, the function can be used before it is declared, because their definitions are collected a step before the compiling process.
 Functions arguments and return values are passed using user stack.
 Recursive functions are allowed but developer must set manually and carefully a new size for "user stack pages" thru preprocessor directives.
 There are two special functions: `void main(void)` explained before and `void catch(void)` explained at **Contract states** topic.
 It is not obligatory to use them.
 Functions can return also arrays and structs; the returning values can be used directly: example `if ( arrFn(a)[2] == 25 )` or `b = structFn(a)->value;`